snubwoody/wakunguma.com/src/pages/blog/the-perfect-error.md

 }
 ```

-...obviously there's a limit to this, you can't make an error for every function.
+There's a limit to this however, you can't make an error for every function.
+So it's good to think of errors as covering different "scopes".

+It's important to have this info, in the example above, if the config is not found then you could replace it config, but return an error if the config was found but has errors.

 The idea is to think about the end goal of your error, if you are making a CLI, then the end user merely needs a descriptive error, which the [anyhow](https://docs.rs/anyhow/latest/anyhow/) crate would be great for.